 - 1. Click Motion Detection in the Events menu. - 2.
-Select one of the following options Configure Included Windows, or Configure Excluded Windows. - 3.
-Click on New against Windows Name and enter a descriptive name in the field below. - 4.
+Click the New button against Windows Name. - 3.
+Select the Configure Included Windows or the Configure Excluded Windows option to define an Include or Exclude window, and enter a descriptive name in the field below. - 4.
 Adjust the size (drag the bottom right-hand corner) and position (click on the text at the top and drag to the desired position) of the active window. - 5.
 Adjust the Object Size, History and Sensitivity profile sliders (see table below for details).
 Any detected motion within an active window is then indicated by red peaks in the Activity window (the active window has a red frame). - 6.
 Click Save.